renebarto/baremetal/doc/tutorials/21-gpio.md

 70: }
 ```

+- Line 14: We introduce a variable to be incremented / decremented by the rotary switch
-- Line 19-44: We handle the event callback from the rotarty switch
+- Line 19-44: We handle the event callback from the rotary switch
-  - Line 24-26: If the switch button is down, we print the current value
+  - Line 24-26: If the switch button is down, we print the current value of the variable we introduced
   - Line 27-29: If the switch is rotated clockwise, we increment the value
   - Line 30-32: If the switch is rotated counter clockwise, we decrement the value
   - Line 33-40: If the switch button is held down, we count the number of times we get a `SwitchHold` event.